Route Planning 101

 You can change the color of the route as you are planning to indicate different legs on your journey.

 Make sure to Save frequently so you don't lose your planning progress!
-You can come back and edit this route at any time.
+You can come back and edit this route at any time after it has been saved.

-After clicking the Save button, you'll be asked to give the route a title, a description, set the privacy or add it to an event.
+After clicking the Save button, you'll be asked to give the route a title and a description, set the privacy, or add it to an event.
 If you are helping manage routes for an organization, you also have the option to save a route to your organization's Route Library.
-Show More Options allows you to add images, or to save your route as a manually logged ride.
+Show More Options allows you to add images, or to save your route as a manually logged activity.
+Don't forget to click the orange Save button to finalize your route.

 View Route